Final Fight (video game): Development

 The game was designed by Akira Nishitani, and produced by Yoshiki Okamoto.
 When coming up with the game's concept, Okamoto cited the arcade game Double Dragon II: The Revenge (1988) as his basis for Final Fight.
 The game was originally shown at trade shows under the title of Street Fighter '89.
 According to Okamoto, the sales division of Capcom originally requested a Street Fighter sequel, so his team decided to promote Final Fight as a Street Fighter sequel at trade shows (going as far to refer to one of the main characters as a "former Street Fighter").
 The title was changed to Final Fight before its official release after feedback from operators stating that the game was nothing like Street Fighter.

 According to the developers, they were originally planning to have Ryu and Ken Masters from the original Street Fighter as the playable protagonists, but that idea was scrapped for a new plot and new settings, involving the kidnapping of an attractive young woman by a city gang.
 Capcom's president wanted the team to develop the game as if it was a film, so he made the team watch a number of films.
 Nishitani's team then approached the "planning and design as if it were a movie."

 The street gang the player faces in the game, the Mad Gear Gang, takes their name from the 1987 overhead racing game Mad Gear by Capcom; the game was released as Led Storm outside Japan.
-Many of the characters are named after 1980s rock musicians such as Axl Rose (Axl), Slash (Slash), Gene Simmons (Simons), Sid Vicious (Sid), Billy Idol (Billy), King Diamond (Abigail, named after King Diamond's second album, also dons facepaint similar to King Diamond's), Sodom (Sodom), Roxy Music (Roxy), The Damned (Damnd) and Poison (Poison), with another, 2P (Two.P), being from the Capcom game Forgotten Worlds.
+Many of the characters are named after 1980s rock musicians such as Axl Rose (Axl), Slash (Slash), Gene Simmons (Simons), Sid Vicious (Sid), Billy Idol (Billy), King Diamond, Abigail, named after King Diamond's second album, also dons facepaint similar to King Diamond's, Sodom (Sodom), Roxy Music (Roxy), The Damned (Damnd) and Poison (Poison), with another, 2P (Two.P), being from the Capcom game Forgotten Worlds.
 Hugo Andore, another notable enemy character, is based on André the Giant.

 Capcom believed that "players would feel bad beating up a woman", so they noted in the arcade game's manual that the female opponent Poison was a "newhalf".
-However, the arcade manual would not have been available to the general public during the machine's tenure, and nothing within the game itself suggests that Poison is Trans.
+However, the arcade manual would not have been available to the general public during the machine's tenure, and nothing within the game itself suggests that Poison is transgender.
 The other female enemy - Roxy - remains a cisgender woman, so it is likely that the manual note was purely a legal safety net in case of complaints.

 The soundtrack was the work of seven sound composers: Manami Matsumae, Yoshihiro Sakaguchi, Harumi Fujita, Junko Tamiya, Yasuaki Fujita (in his first work for Capcom), Hiromitsu Takaoka and Yoko Shimomura.
 Despite this, Sakaguchi is the only composer credited in the game (as "Youkichan's Papa").
 The other six were confirmed as having worked on Final Fight in 2014 when the Clarice Disk imprint of City Connection released the Final Fight Original Sound Collection, which featured the original soundtracks to the three original Final Fight games and its accompanying ports.